iodide-project/iodide/docs/contributing.md

 ## Development Workflow

 `npm run lint` will lint everything in `src/`.
 Please make sure all your contributions pass the linter.
+Running `make lint` will check for linting errors for code in `server/` and `make lintfix` will fix those errors.

 `npm run start` writes development versions of the Iodide app resources to `dev/`.
 To run your dev notebook, just open the file `dev/iodide.dev.html` in your browser.
 All changes to the code will be detected and bundled into `dev/`.